BioinformaticsToolsmith/MetricLearning/README.md

 ## Loaders
 Loaders (loaders.py) are the networks defined by their structure e.g. triplet network taking three inputs, siamese taking two.

-## Networks
+## Nets
-Networks (nets.py) formulate the general architecture of the networks such as the layers they use.
+Nets (nets.py) formulate the general architecture of the networks such as the layers they use.